 Why not try: Mikkeller Big Worst Barley Wine with Ruket’s 48% Peruvian White Chocolate

 Imperial Stout with Textured and Salted and Textured Chocolate

-If you’ve Google’d chocolate and beer pairing, you’ve probably come across this pairing already.
+If you’ve Googled chocolate and beer pairing, you’ve probably come across this pairing already.
 Dark beers and chocolate are typically the ‘go-to’ pairing due to the richness and dark flavours they both behold.
-In hindsight, this actually isn’t the easiest pairing to achieve.
+On reflection, this actually isn’t the easiest pairing to achieve.